AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 > ced91977849c44fd009ba437c14c1b74f632fae6  -
 > ```
 >
-> Similarly, Windows users can use a Microsoft utility called the [File Checksum Integrity Verifier](http://support.microsoft.com/kb/841290).
+> Similarly, Windows users can use [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad) and a utility called the [File Checksum Integrity Verifier](http://support.microsoft.com/kb/841290).

 The file containing the username and hashed password pair is called `sanitycheck.password.txt`.
 It contains one line that looks like this: